CloudMax94/cadence.link/content/general/shrines.md

 ![](/img/shrines/shrine-of-peace.png)
 **Shrine of Peace**
 All enemies downgrade by one tier.
 All non-weapon equipment is lost.
 Spawns a fairy.
 Drop: 3 Hearts

 ![](/img/shrines/shrine-of-conga.png)
 **Shrine of Conga**
 An extra beat is added to the rhythm between the 3rd and 4th beats, changing the rhythm to 1 2 3-and-4 from 1 2 3 4.
-Spawns hover boots and auto shovel.
+Spawns Hover Boots, Nayru's Ring, Obsidian Torch and Auto-shovel.
 Drop: Diamond

 ![](/img/shrines/shrine-of-death.png)